Blackstone's Criminal Practice

 It is one of the "main" books that lawyers practising on the criminal side use.
 The Crown Prosecution Service describe this book as a "standard source" and as a "recognised legal textbook", and say that the legal guidance given on their website is no substitute for a book such as this one.
 By 2002, it was the "leading" work for proceedings in the magistrates' courts.
+It was also described as one of the main or leading practitioner treatises by Tyrer and Lawton (2000), by Griffiths (2010), by Hannibal and Mountford and by Dyson and Meyer (2022).
+In 2016, the Judicial Executive Board selected Blackstone's Criminal Practice 2017 as the principal practitioner text for all criminal courts in England and Wales.

+Blackstone's Criminal Practice was also published on CD-ROM.